Harol-Higuera/ios-design-patterns/ios_design_patterns.md

 # Design Patterns For iOS Development

-_This article is informative and does not have the purpose to strictly motivate developers to follow this patterns for the development of iOS applications.
+_This article is informative and does not have the purpose to strictly force developers to follow this patterns for the development of real iOS applications.
 However, it might be a good idea to understand them and considering using them for your particular problems._

 ### Types of Design Patterns.